 Financial planning in your 20s is very different to financial planning in your 60s.
-So what are the keys to a wealthy life?
+So what's the key to a wealthy life?
 We outline the best ways to plan your finances for all the stages of your life.

 The financial concerns that may keep us up at night when we are in our 20s are likely to differ from those in our 60s.
 What this tells us is that wealth planning and management are not static.
 We have very different needs at different life stages.
 So what are some of these stages and how do they interact with each other?

 Let’s start just after graduation – your early to mid-20s.
 Here your outgoings are likely to be fairly modest and straightforward.
 However, you may, depending on where you study, have considerable debts from your education.
 So one big question you should address is the most efficient way of paying these down.
 Depending on the nature of the loans, the country you are based in, and your appetite for risk, it may be advantageous to pay your loans down slowly and use the money to make investments – or vice versa.

 You should also be thinking about retirement.
 While this may seem a lifetime away, the savings you make in your 20s, although probably modest, are also those which will have the longest to grow.
 Finally, in your mid to late 20s, you should start to accumulate wealth and consider pension options.
 Your income may be rising fast, but you have few responsibilities.
 You may buy your first car or take a trip around the globe, but it is also the time to start laying the foundations of financial security.